SoloveyMaria/community/README.md

 We welcome contributions from other developers.
 To contribute to community, please fork the repository, make your changes and submit a pull request.

-## Contact

-If you have any questions or suggestions, please contact me at maria.solovey@bmc.med.lmu.de

 ## Cite the tool